 Education and Experience:

-Bachelor’s degree in Early Childhood or Elementary Education or Child Development and 1 year of experience working with children required.
+Bachelor’s degree in Early Childhood, Elementary Education or Child Development or other related degree with emphasis on early childhood, elementary education or child development and 1 year of experience working with children required.

-An Associate's degree in Child Development with 2 years of experience working with children may be substituted, however a Bachelor's degree in Early Childhood or Elementary Education or Child Development must be obtained within 5 years of being awarded a Teacher position, including any past employment.
+An Associate's degree in Child Development with 2 years of experience working with children may be substituted, however a Bachelor's degree in Early Childhood or Elementary Education or Child Development OR other related degree with emphasis on early childhood, elementary education or child development must be obtained within 5 years of being awarded a Teacher position, including any past employment.

 Certificates, Licenses, Registrations: